The United States leads the world in incarceration rates. Louisiana leads the States of the United States in those rates.

 Guilty Until Proven Guilty was to be a 53 minute PBS program, but executives did not accept it.

-Here is a statement from First Run about the film:
+Here is a statement about the film from distributor First Run Features:

 GUILTY UNTIL PROVEN GUILTY spent two years investigating Louisiana’s racially biased criminal justice system.

 Why did executives at PBS national headquarters refuse to recommend the film after giving it their “enthusiastic support?”